drub0y/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Google/README.md

 #### Inject Google Adapter and Google Adapter Options In Your Bot Startup.cs

 1. Add the following code into the ***ConfigureServices*** method within your Startup.cs file, which will register your Google adapter and make it available for your new controller class.
-We will also create and register a ***AlexaAdapterOptions*** class, which will contain necessary information for your adapter to function correctly.
+We will also create and register a ***GoogleAdapterOptions*** class, which will contain necessary information for your adapter to function correctly.
 You need to replace "YOUR-ACTION-DISPLAY-NAME" with the display name you gave to your action, which you also specified in your action package in the earlier step.
 You also need to replace "YOUR-PROJECT-ID" with the ID of your **Actions on Google** project - you can find this at the end of the **gactions** cli command you made a note of in an earlier step.

 ```csharp
     // Create the Google Adapter